Areguá Paraguay A quaint town close to Asuncion

 Here you can see my son with some of the birds that hang in the trees – so cute!

-Now I m seriously in love with these plaques.
-I am still cranky at myself for not buying at least a couple.
+I am seriously in love with these plaques.
+I am still cranky with myself for not buying at least a couple.
 They were all of $2 – $3 AU and I think they look brilliant!